codebar-ag/laravel-docuware/README.md

 [![Psalm](https://github.com/codebar-ag/laravel-docuware/actions/workflows/psalm.yml/badge.svg)](https://github.com/codebar-ag/laravel-docuware/actions/workflows/psalm.yml)

 This package was developed to give you a quick start to communicate with the DocuWare REST API.
 It is used to query the most common endpoints.

 ⚠️ This package is not designed as a replacement of the official [DocuWare REST API](https://developer.docuware.com/rest/index.html).
 See the documentation if you need further functionality. ⚠️

+## 💡 What is DocuWare?

+DocuWare provides cloud document management and workflow automation software that enables you to digitize, secure and work with business documents, then optimize the processes that power the core of your business.

+## 🛠 Requirements

+- PHP: `^8.0`
+- Laravel: `^8.12`
+- DocuWare Cloud Access

-## Installation
+## ⚙️ Installation

 You can install the package via composer: